Mint-System/Odoo-App-MRP-Documents-Share/README.rst

   :width: 100
   :alt: Icon

-Share product drawing and step files with vendors and show them during product assembling.
+Share product drawing and step files with vendors and link them in the workorder tablet view.

 Usage
 ~~~~~